 7. Advise the Commissaires of any racing accidents or incidents, noting grades and numbers.

-It is helpful if corner marshals have previously been actively involved in racing so that they are able to identify any indiscretions, etc. and report same to the Chief Commissaire by radio.
+It is helpful, but not essential, if corner marshals have previously been actively involved in racing so that they are able to identify any indiscretions, etc. and report them to the Chief Commissaire by radio.

 What happens if I don’t volunteer?